-Leg day is one of my favourite days.
+Leg day is one of my favourite days when it comes to strength training.
+And I know that is not the norm!
 I love feeling sore afterwards like I’ve put in some real effort.
 But after a while, the soreness can become downright annoying.

 Depending on what time I work out, I generally notice some soreness around 20 hours afterwards, which peaks around 24-36 hours afterwards.
 But there are actually quite a lot of things you can do to aid muscle soreness and the recovery process.
-Most of this advice can be used for any kind of delayed onset muscle soreness (DOMS).
-These are my top leg day recovery tips.
+Most of the tips below can be used for any kind of delayed onset muscle soreness (DOMS).
+But these are my top leg-day recovery tips.

 Leg Day Recovery Tips

 The best way to get the blood flowing again is to keep moving with a low impact active recovery workout.
 And walking is a pretty easy option, even when you have sore legs.